-Circle Time.
 Morning Time.
 Morning Basket Time.
-In our home we call it Brain Training Time.
+Circle Time.
+In our home, we call it Brain Training Time.
 Whatever you might call it, I have some great ideas to help you include nature study during the time you gather for family learning before jumping into the rest of your homeschool day.

 I bet you think I’m going to tell you that circle time should begin with a quick nature walk.
 Nope.
 While that’s certainly a great way to start your day, in this article I’m actually going to share ideas for nature study without going outside!
 And, since we’re talking circle time and I know you’re probably including more than one activity each day, all these ideas are meant to last no more than five or so minutes!
 How’s that for efficiency?

-Note that a complete study of nature cannot take place strictly indoors in five or so minutes a day, so these ideas should be considered supplemental to frequent nature walks and in depth nature study.
+Note that a complete study of nature cannot take place strictly indoors in five or so minutes a day, so these ideas should be considered supplemental to frequent nature walks and in-depth nature study.
 If you need ideas to make that happen, I know you’ll love the NaturExplorers series!

-Nature Study During Circle Time
+Nature Study During Morning Time

 This post contains affiliate links.